erhandundarofficial/zerobait/memory-bank/projectbrief.md

 # Zerobait – Project Brief

 ## Overview
 Zerobait is a B2C web application that helps everyday internet users detect phishing threats and learn how to avoid them through gamified education.
 Users can scan URLs for potential phishing, report suspicious sites, play security mini-games, and compete on a global leaderboard.
+The scanner uses a hybrid AI-powered analysis that aggregates external threat intelligence and produces a concise explanation via Gemini.

 ## Goals
 - Provide a simple, friendly phishing URL checker that anyone (kids, older adults, non-technical people) can use.